ProvableHQ/welcome/documentation/developer/language/04_arrays_and_tuples.md

 ## Arrays of Chars as Strings

-Leo features string literal for defining arrays of chars.
+Leo features string literals for defining arrays of chars.
 Strings are not a type but a simple way of defining arrays of characters.

 ```leo